-The cows grazing in the Loire-Atlantique around Nantes produce a fatty milk that traditionally went into butter until one day a priest wandering in the region, said to be hiding out during the French Revolution, met a farmer Pierre Hivert and showed him how to make cheese; in his honour it was named Curé Nantais.
+The cows grazing in the Loire-Atlantique around Nantes produce a fatty milk that traditionally went into butter until one day a priest wandering in the region, said to be hiding out during the French Revolution, met a farmer Pierre Hivert, and showed him how to make cheese; in honour of the priest, Hivert named it Curé Nantais.

-The cheese (soft, washed-rind cheese with small holes) was made by the Hivert family for generations until 1987, when the recipe and rights went to a cheesemaker in Pornic and since then its popularity grew; today it’s made in a dairy.
+The cheese (soft, washed-rind cheese with small holes) was made by the Hivert family for generations until 1987, when the recipe and rights went to a cheesemaker in Pornic.
+Since then its popularity has grown; today it’s made in a dairy.
 The cheese is washed in salt water and aged for four to eight weeks on planks of fir.
 Try it with the local Muscadet.

 Image by Rehtse